-The journey to the East
+Dee reviewed The Journey to the East by Hermann Hesse

 An appetiser for Hesse’s other works?